CedricLeon/Survey_RS-ML-FPGA/README.md

 Finally, Zotero's tags have a color system which can come really handy when several authors read the articles.

 #### Accessing Zotero's API
-Before any coding you should obtain a couple information, mainly your private Zotero API Key accessible [here](https://www.zotero.org/settings/security#applications).
+Before any coding you should obtain a couple of information, mainly your private Zotero API Key accessible [here](https://www.zotero.org/settings/security#applications).
 To be able to use similar logic as [zotero_API_exploration.ipynb](src/Zotero_data_processing/zotero_API_exploration.ipynb), you will need to store your Zotero API Key in this file `src/Zotero_data_processing/.keys`.
 It should have a similar format:
 ```json
 Zotero API Key: <your_api_key>
 ```
-You will also need your collection keys (that you can find with the `all_collections()` method) and your identifier that can you obtain [here](https://www.zotero.org/settings/security#applications).
+You will also need your collection keys (that you can find with the `all_collections()` method) and your identifier that you can obtain [here](https://www.zotero.org/settings/security#applications).

 #### Fetching your Zotero's data
 Once you can access your Zotero collections, you can basically read and write anything, have a look at [PyZotero documentation](https://pyzotero.readthedocs.io/en/latest/).

 It is very likely that by that time, your setup will have differed in some manner.
 Nevertheless, if you want to run the scripts exactly as they are:
 ```bash